Migrating from Etsy to Shopify: Step by Step guide!

-First step is done, now you have all your Etsy information on your computer, separated on several CSV files.
+The first step is done, now you have all your Etsy information on your computer, separated into several CSV files.

 Step 2: Modify your CSV files to fit Shopify’s formats

-In order to have everything imported correctly on your new store, you must modify your Etsy CSV files and adapt it to Shopify’s requests before importing them.
+In order to have everything imported correctly on your new store, you must modify your Etsy CSV files and adapt them to Shopify’s requests before importing them.

 Open your CSV file from Etsy and you will see that all variations (for example colors) are listed together on the same cell.
 What you have to do now is add 1 row for each variation and separate them into each row.
 Each product will have multiple rows, depending on how many variations the product has.